 - When exercising, use caution, but increase your heart rate.
 This will increase your serotonin with aids in sleeping.

 - Correct pillow.
-Having the right pillow also ensures a good sleep and eases back pain.
-Check out the 5 Best Pillows for Neck Pain.
+Having the right pillow also ensures a night of good sleep and eases back pain.

 - – 13.
 Healthy Sleep Tips from the National Sleep Foundation.